-The EcoEgg is a hollow plastic egg that is filled with mineral pellets.
+The EcoEgg is a hollow plastic egg (kind of like an Easter egg) that is filled with mineral pellets.
 There are little slits on the sides of the eggs that lets water flow in and out.
 The water dissolves the pellets and they clean your clothes.

 The pellets are all natural, and the amount of pellets dissolved is a direct response to the amount of water, so only the amount that’s needed is used.

 When it’s time to do laundry, you throw the whole egg into the washer, and you are done!
 It works with both front loading and top loading machines.

 What made me buy an EcoEgg

 I have a tedious list of boxes that need checked for me to feel good about using a laundry product.
 The EcoEgg checks everything off that list when it comes to consciously consuming laundry detergent.

 Sensitive skin has been a problem my entire life, and at times I have had serious dermatological issues.
 The EcoEgg has tested to be kind to skin, and has received several allergy awards in the UK.

 For a reasonable price, you get a convenient and natural product that makes your life easier and prevents waste.